 This course is aimed at those motorists who have been involved in a minor collision, where the driving is careless or inconsiderate.
 The course lasts for one day and involves a mixture of classroom and on-road driving.
 For the on road element,there are two students per car with an accredited instructor.

-This course is designed to cover appropriate offences detected by Automatic Camera Devices and Police Officers on the roadside within the range of (10% + 2) mph to (10% + 9) mph excluding 20mph zones.
+This course is designed to cover appropriate offences detected by Automatic Camera Devices and Police Officers on the roadside within the range of (10% + 2) mph to (10% + 9) mph excluding 20mph zones and Motorways where the speed limit is posted on variable roadside and overhead gantry signs..
 Police forces will consider local conditions and any appropriate cases can be referred to the scheme within the design range.
 However, all environment types are included for the purposes of this Course.

 The National Speed Awareness Scheme will allow drivers/riders who have committed the offence of speeding to be offered a course in the area of their choice, providing the force in question has adopted the National Scheme arrangements.
 The course lasts for four hours and is based entirely within a classroom.